markvoortmanppu/appliedcomputerscience/pages/assessment.md

 2. Communication: Students will deliver effective communication using a variety of in-person and digital methods.
 3. Business Core/Theory and Practice: Students will apply major concepts within the traditional areas of business.
 4. Analytical Tools/Information Technology: Students will utilize information technology tools, and analytical tools to enhance business decision making.
-5. Scholarship/Research: Students will utilize research skills in business applications
+5. Scholarship/Research: Students will utilize research skills in business applications.

 ## IACBE Key Learning Outcomes for Bachelor's-Level Business Programs